hyperskill/hyperstyle/src/python/evaluation/qodana/imitation_model/README.md

 ## How to use model, pretrained on Java code snippets from Stepik

-There are 2 trained models available for the usage and 2 datasets that models were trained and evaluated on.
+There are 2 trained models available for the usage and 2 datasets on which models were trained and evaluated.
 Access to the datasets is restricted.
-### Model trained on the full text code samples:
+### Model that uses program text as an input:
 - [`train_dataset`](https://drive.google.com/drive/folders/1bdLExLIbY53SVobT0y4Lnz9oeZENqLmt?usp=sharing) – private access;
 - [`evaluation_dataset`](https://drive.google.com/file/d/1hZlP7q3gVoIl8vmOur0UFpEyFDYyVZko/view?usp=sharing) – private access;
 - [`test_dataset`](https://drive.google.com/file/d/1oappcDcH-p-2LwjdOfZHRSiRB9Vi39mc/view?usp=sharing) – private access;